Stateware/Dav3i/doc/FrontEndArchitecture.md

 **graphs.js**

 graphs.js is a JavaScript module includes functions to:
- * Remove displayed graphs if there are any, and generate graphs based on parsed data, and which graphs/timespan are desired based on settings
+ * Remove displayed graphs if there are any, and generate graphs based on parsed data, settings toggles, and desired timespan
- * Translate CIDs into names (using lookup_table.js) and generate graph legend using names and stat reference list
+ * Set area selection names for graph legend
+ * Set stat reference list

 ###2.1 : Client/Server Interface